Breast Density Notification

 Sadly, this isn’t the language or followup typically being used for women with dense breast tissue in the United States.
 More often than not women are told they’re all clear, there’s no evidence of malignancy and advised to return in a year for a repeat mammogram.

-Since 43% of women have dense breast tissue,
+Since 50% of women over 40 have dense breast tissue,

 you need further screening.